johnl28/volkano-gl/README.md

 The purpose of this project is to demonstrate a basic understanding of modern OpenGL and the computer graphics pipeline.

-Please keep in mind, that the choice to not use CMake/Premake or any other build system generator was for simplicity and the coursework requirements.
+Please keep in mind, that the choice to not use CMake/Premake or any other build system generator was for simplicity reasons and coursework requirements.

 ## Example